AAML1831

 • Patients must have adequate cardiac functioning

-• Patients must not have received any prior therapy besides Hydroxyurea, ATRA, Corticosteroids or Intrathecal therapy given at diagnosis
+• Patients must not have received any prior therapy besides Hydroxyurea, ATRA, Corticosteroids, or Intrathecal therapy given at diagnosis

 • Pregnant or lactating female patients are not allowed